Anonymous12-34/QRESProject/Implementation/System Setup Steps.md

 9- On Tor default install, edit torrc file to provide access to your local service through the Tor network, for example:
       HiddenServiceDir /Library/Tor/var/lib/tor/hidden_service/
       HiddenServicePort 80 127.0.0.1:8080
-     Get the address stored on the hidden_service, lets say "7ludtxdcobw5l2ut.onion"
+     Get the address stored on the hidden_service; in our system the address was **7ludtxdcobw5l2ut.onion**

 10- Open Project from the Netbeans by giving the location of CloudEncryption (the source file).